ijshd7/ijshd7/README.md

   <img alt="Isaiah.
 Senior full-stack engineer in Missouri.
 I build whole products and finish them: terminal, web, desktop, browser extension, and game projects." src="https://raw.githubusercontent.com/ijshd7/ijshd7/HEAD/assets/hero-light.svg" width="100%">
 </picture>

 I'm a senior full-stack engineer in Missouri.
-At work that means TypeScript end to end: Vue and Nuxt or React and Next in front, Node, Django, or Spring behind, Postgres, Supabase, and Redis underneath, shipped with Docker and Vercel.

 On my own time I build complete things rather than demos, which is why the projects below are a CLI, an AI tool, a game, a browser extension, and a desktop app instead of five to-do lists.